-The Company recognises DAC for the upfront commission paid to brokers on signing new customers.
+The Company recognises DAC for the up-front commission paid to brokers on signing new customers.
 The DAC is amortised over the expected life of the insurance contract.

-This component of DAC is a key audit matter because of the judgement involved in determining the run-off period being the average length of insurance for policyholders who are the subject of an up-front commission.
+DAC is a key audit matter because of the judgement involved in determining the expected life of the insurance contract (run-off period) for assessing the recoverability of the DAC.